Updated: Jan 29, 2022

 In fact, it was one of the first online sportsbooks to launch in Indiana.
 One of the highlights of its app is its great user interface which bettors highly praise.
 DraftKings also gives bettors DFS offerings, which many of its competitors lack.

-FanDuel, probably DraftKings greatest rival, launched its online sportsbook a few weeks after DraftKings did so.
+FanDuel, probably DraftKings greatest rival, launched its online sportsbook a few weeks after DraftKings did.
 FanDuel also has two retail sportsbooks in the following Casinos: Belterra Casino Resort and Blue Chip Casino.

 All that aside, FanDuel is one of the state’s best mobile sportsbooks and that’s why it has gained a substantial fanbase in Indiana.
 Some of the sportsbook’s perks include a top-notch user interface, quick in-play betting, unique events, and great odds.

 The MGM brand is one of the most recognizable brands in the world, and this sportsbook definitely lives up to that name.
 BetMGM first launched in New Jersey, though it was originally known as PlayMGM before it changed its name to BetMGM.

 The sportsbook then went live in Indiana in February 2020 and has also been a major player in the state.
 Its website and app are all easy to use, but one of BetMGM app’s main perks is its promotional offers.
 Some of its promos even extend to its resorts.